 Electrode array tip fold-over is a complication that should be avoided in every case.
 It can result in sub-par electrode placement, reduced speech perception, and additional challenges for audiologists.
 Yet it remains a surprisingly common risk with pre-curved perimodiolar electrode arrays.
 5,6,7,8

-Atraumatic lateral wall arrays from MED-EL offer reliable scala tympani placement with practically no risk of tip fold-over.
-With MED-EL, your patients can benefit from better hearing performance and more natural sound quality.
+Atraumatic lateral wall arrays from MED-EL offer reliable scala tympani placement and the lowest reported rate of tip fold-over.13-22 With MED-EL, your patients can benefit from better hearing performance and more natural sound quality.

 Subscribe & Share